JeffersonLab/clas12-qadb/README.md

   * update customized QA criteria sets, such as `OkForAsymmetry`
   * add any new dataset to the CI tests: `.github/workflows/ci.yml`
   * add/update a symlink to this dataset in `qadb/latest`, if this is a new Pass
+  * update the above table of data sets
   * use `git status` and `git diff` to review changes, then add and commit to git, and push to the remote branch